redstreet/beancount_reds_importers/beancount_reds_importers/importers/amazon/README.md

 This is a simple importer to import gift card transactions, screen scraped from Amazon.
 See `amazon_giftcard.py` for documentation on this.

+This plays well with the GDPR workflow above: simply replace the credit card account with the gift card account.